 It’s also fairly remote — an 18-mile hike in the Paria Canyon-Vermilion Cliffs Wilderness will get you to Wrather Arch.
 More easily accessible is Hope Arch, a graceful seven-story-tall opening in the sandstone just west of the town of Chinle.
-It’s in the Navajo Nation, so you’ll need to visit with a Navajo permit or guide.
+It’s in the Navajo Nation, so you’ll need to visit with a

 6. Sunset Crater Volcano National Monument, near Flagstaff

 In the 11th century, the ground here suddenly opened up and began spewing rock and lava.
-The local Sinagua people had to abandon their nearby villages and meadows as Sunset Crater, relatively young compared to its cousins stretched out in a string of volcanoes in this part of the country, did what volcanoes do best.
+The local Sinagua people had to abandon their nearby villages and meadows as

 In the 20th century, NASA brought Apollo astronauts here to train for their lunar landings — you’ll see why on a visit.
 To protect the fragile land, you can no longer walk the trail leading to the moonlike crater, all brilliant reds and golds, but the trail at the base — studded with cinder deposits, lava flows, wildflowers, and pines — remains popular with hikers.
 For a deeper knowledge of the 3,040-acre national monument’s ecology and history, join a guided tour.